aniszad/EstinLib/README.md

-# UniConnect
+# Estin Connect

-UniConnect is a social media platform designed exclusively for students of [University Name].
+UniConnect is a social media platform designed exclusively for students of Estin.
 It aims to create a digital community where students can connect, share updates, and access essential academic resources.
 This app brings students together and provides them with a central hub for news, social interaction, and a comprehensive resource library.

 ---